How to install Ticket-Based IT Experience application to ServiceNow

 Getting HappySignals Ticket-Based IT Experience application up and running in your ServiceNow instance is usually very easy and quick.
 We will be also helping you throughout the installation and set up process.

-If you encounter any issues with the Ticket-Based IT Experience product during or after installation, please contact us on support@happysignals.com
+If you encounter any issues with the Ticket-Based IT Experience product during or after installation, please contact us at support@happysignals.com

 Before you start:

-There are couple of things to note before starting the installation process.
+There are a few key points to note before beginning the installation process.

 1. End-point URLs to your HappySignals cloud services.